 This is the most straightforward method to upgrade from your HDB flat.
 In this scenario, you can shop around for the condominium of your dreams.
 This can either be from the open market or a new launch.
 You may work with one or several property agents to view condominiums and eventually buy one.

 Once you decide to purchase a condominium, you would usually be expected to make a 1% cash payment after signing an Option To Purchase, giving you the right to purchase the property within a limited period (usually two weeks).
 You will be expected to make a further 4% cash payment to exercise the Option before the deadline.
 After this, you will have to fork out the buyer stamp duty (BSD), of close to 3%, within two weeks of exercising the Option, and signing the sales and purchase agreement.
 After a further two months, the remaining amount has to be paid to the seller to complete the transaction.

 Even though this seems fairly clear-cut, there are important things you have to think about.
 This includes considering whether you should be selling off your HDB flat before or after purchasing your condominium.
-This is crucial as you will have to secure a bank loan to complete the purchase as well as have fork out an additional buyer’s stamp duty (ABSD) of 7%.
+This is crucial as you will have to secure a bank loan to complete the purchase as well as have fork out an additional buyer’s stamp duty (ABSD).

 If you intend to sell your HDB flat before buying your condominium, you will likely have sufficient cash resources to pay your down payment, but you may need to consider where you will be moving to if you do not time the purchase of your new condominium and sale of your HDB flat perfectly.
 On top of costing you extra money, you will have to contend with the time-consuming and stressful process of moving your entire home within a short space of time twice.